SystemFw/blog/content/staging/paxos-failures.md

 title: "A fault-driven understanding of Single Decree Paxos"
 ---

-TODO: see if we should replace crashes with explosions/explodes

 Paxos is a mythical beast standing in the way of every budding Distributed Systems Engineer.
 Classic Paxos is actually not _that_ convoluted as distributed algorithms go, but it uses several deep ideas that are challenging to truly understand at first.
 Deep ideas tend to resist a single, all-encompassing explanation, and are best approached from multiple angles, until intuition comes.
 The angle I'm going to use today is _fault-driven understanding_, which is to say: which specific failure mode is addressed by each idea in Paxos?
 Which bad thing can happen that makes each idea necessary?

 I picked this approach because new practictioners underestimate the variety and subtlety of the failure modes introduced by distribution.